How your council tax is calculated

 Valuation band and range of values

-The Valuation Office Agency (VOA) assesses each domestic property for council tax and allocates it into one of eight ‘bands’, according to its open market value as at 1 April 1991.
+When the VOA assesses a domestic property for council tax it allocates it into one of eight ‘bands’, according to its open market value as at 1 April 1991.

 A – up to and including £40,000